segmentio/segment-docs/src/connections/destinations/catalog/actions-friendbuy-web/index.md

 [Friendbuy](https://www.friendbuy.com/){:target='_blank'} is a referral marketing platform.

-Friendbuy's Segment integration allows you to enable your Friendbuy referral program through Segment's dashboard instead of adding Friendbuy's JavaScript directly to your site.
+Friendbuy's web mode Segment integration allows you to enable your Friendbuy referral program through Segment's dashboard instead of adding Friendbuy's JavaScript directly to your site.

-Friendbuy's Segment integration is implemented as a Segment browser [destination action](/docs/connections/destinations/actions/) that loads and configures Friendbuy's JavaScript for you.
-If you're already using Segment's Analytics.js to identify your customers and track their purchases, either directly or through Segment source integrations that you've installed, you can configure Segment to send this data to Friendbuy and use in your referral program.
+This Segment integration is a web mode [destination action](/docs/connections/destinations/actions/) that loads and configures Friendbuy's JavaScript for you.
+If you're already using Segment's Analytics.js to identify your customers and track their purchases, either directly or through Segment source integrations that you've installed, you can configure Segment to send this data to Friendbuy for use in your referral program.

+> warning ""
+> The Friendbuy JavaScript will not be loaded unless at least one Mapping is enabled.
+Even if you are not sending data to Friendbuy through Analytics.js calls, if you are using Segment to load the Friendbuy JavaScript you must define and enable at least one Mapping.
+A safe mapping to enable is the pre-built **Track Page** mapping.

 ## Overview

-The Friendbuy destination sends information about your customers and their actions to Friendbuy.
+The Friendbuy web mode destination sends information about your customers and their actions to Friendbuy.
 It supports the following [Friendbuy tracking events](https://developers.friendbuy.com/#tracking-events){:target='_blank'}.

 - **Track Customer**: Converts Segment [`analytics.identify`](/docs/connections/spec/identify/) calls to Friendbuy *track customer* calls.
 Use this to add your customer ID and other customer data to the information that Friendbuy has about the customer.
 - **Track Purchase**: Converts Segment [`analytics.track('Order Completed')`](/docs/connections/spec/ecommerce/v2/#order-completed) calls to Friendbuy *track purchase* calls.
 Use this to send purchase data to Friendbuy and reward advocates based on their friends' purchases.